Updated March 31, 2026

 - Commercial auto liability minimums in Vermont are $25,000/$50,000/$10,000, so any service vehicle used for garage door installation or repair should be reviewed against those limits.

-- Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if you rent a shop, storage bay, or office space.
+- Most commercial leases in Vermont require proof of general liability coverage, which matters if you rent a shop, storage bay, or office space.

 - The Vermont Department of Financial Regulation is the state regulatory body, so quote documents and policy questions should align with its rules and filing expectations.